-We will serve from hot and cold drinks from our full espresso bar and our nitro cold brew taps.
+For the stroll, we will serve hot and cold drinks from our full espresso bar and our nitro cold brew taps.
 We'll also serve hot chocolates, teas, affogatos, nitro-floats, cheese/crackers, and non-coffee beverages.

-Outside, in Origin-Alley Art Gallery, we will continue to showcase the works of Rich Ramos, along with other local artists.
+Outside, in Origin-Alley Art Gallery, we will showcase new artwork from Rich Ramos, Nezak, Jaroh, and other local artists.
 We will provide outdoor seating in the alley as well as live music during the stroll performed by Kaden Ward of The Wednesday People!

 Wasatch Roasting Company is located at 2436 Grant Ave.

 Weber County Building-a reminder that Ogdenwide intriguing #photography show, #UniqueOgden will once again be open for Ogden City Arts' #FirstFriday #ArtStroll tomorrow night, from 6-9pm.
 Make sure to take a few moments to check it out!

 Weber County is located at: 2380 Washington Blvd.